jasonmm/compojure-wiki/Destructuring-Syntax.md

 Notice that the variable name inside the vector (`[id]`) matches the name of the parameter placeholder (`:id`).

 Query parameters are handled in the same way.
-Building on our example from an earlier wiki page we can modify our `user/:id` route to accept a query stirng parameter as well.
+Building on our example from an earlier wiki page we can modify our `/user/:id` route to accept a query string parameter as well.

 ```clojure
 (GET "/user/:id" [id greeting]